planetscale/log/README.md

 go get github.com/planetscale/log
 ```

-`zap` provides two logging interfaces - The standard `zap.Logger` and the `zap.SugarLogger`.
-Zap describes each logger and when to choose between them as:
+`zap` provides two logging interfaces: `zap.Logger` and `zap.SugarLogger`.
+Zap describes each logger and how to choose between them:

 > In contexts where performance is nice, but not critical, use the `zap.SugaredLogger`.
 It's 4-10x faster than other structured logging packages and supports both structured and printf-style logging.
 Like log15 and go-kit, the SugaredLogger's structured logging APIs are loosely typed and accept a variadic number of key-value pairs.
 (For more advanced use cases, they also accept strongly typed fields - see the [SugaredLogger.With](https://pkg.go.dev/go.uber.org/zap@v1.19.1#SugaredLogger.With) documentation for details.